 All international students in F or J status must register before each semester starts.
 It is strongly recommended that international students register for an appropriate full-time course load at least two weeks before the semester starts.
 Any exceptions from full-time registration requirements must be preapproved by the OGS in accordance with specified regulations.

 To achieve full-time status, undergraduate international students in F-1 or J-1 visa classification must be enrolled for a minimum of 12 credits each semester.
 Students must be enrolled in fall semester and spring semester each academic year.
 For a 12-credit course load, the student must take at least 8 to 9 credits of on-ground courses that are held fully on campus or in the blended or hybrid format to remain in compliance with U.S. federal government regulations.
-Thus, students enrolled in a full-time course load of 12 credits per academic term may take up to the equivalent of one 3- or 4-credit course online per term to count toward their full-time course load of 12 credits.
+Thus, students enrolled in a full-time course load of 12 credits per academic term may take up to one 3- or 4-credit course online or 3 credits online per term to count toward their full-time course load of 12 credits.
+J-1 students can only take on-ground courses to count toward full-time student status.
 Once students reach full-time enrollment status, they may take additional online courses if desired if allowed by their academic program.
 Students must have on-ground course presence throughout the entire academic term.

 In the College of Professional Studies, many courses are offered for half of the academic semester (parts of term).
 Students in F-1 and J-1 status must be enrolled at all times during a full semester to remain in compliance with U.S. federal government regulations.
 Students who are enrolled in programs that include courses that are offered for half of the academic term should have on-ground course enrollment (which includes courses held fully on campus or in blended or hybrid format as explained above) throughout the entire academic term.
 Enrolling in only online courses for any part of the term will result in loss of F-1/J-1 status.